richardbowden/stack1/README.md

 ####Attributes

-no use configurable attributes for this demo.
+no user configurable attributes for this demo.

 #Usage